 Wage Theft Hurts the Most Vulnerable Workers

 Wage theft is often directed at the most vulnerable of workers: those in lower paying jobs who, for various reasons may not be inclined to seek justice for the harm done to them.
 Fortunately, the law protects such workers by permitting them to sue for full recovery of the stolen wages and, in some cases, to receive double the amount of the unpaid wages.
 Where the employer’s wrongdoing affects many workers, the claims of the group can be efficiently addressed with a wage and hour class action.
-The wage statutes also provide for the payment of the worker’s attorneys’ fees in successful cases, so the work we do on your behalf is done at no cost to you.
+The wage statutes also provide for the payment of the worker’s attorneys’ fees in successful cases, so in some cases, the employer can be compelled to pay workers’ attorney’s fees.
 Most importantly, the law provides protection from retaliation by employers against workers who stand up for their rights, whether the worker prevails in his case or not.

 We welcome the opportunity to meet and talk with SeaTac workers who believe they were wrongly or underpaid according to the $15 minimum wage ordinance.